zhr1201/ParrallelSudokuSolver/README.md

 CMSC818X High Performance Computing final project @UMD

 ## Preface
 The performance of the serial solver is already very good even several designs are compromized for compatibility with the parallel solver.
-Solving a easy problem normally takes only 1 ms - 2 ms on a modern machine.
+Solving an easy problem normally takes only 1 ms - 2 ms on a modern machine.

 Since the performance of the serial solver is already very good.
-The parallel solver aims at deviding the problem better with minimum communication overheads.
+The parallel solver aims at deviding the problem better with minimum communication overhead.
 The performance is worse for parrallel solver if the problem itself is very easy.
 But if the problem is very hard, one example is that it takes 17 ms for the serial solver to solve test-data-7.csv, the mpi solver only need 3 ms with 9 processes.

 ## Build
 make depend